StorageB/Google-Sheets-Logging/README.md

     - Add your Wifi network name
     - Add your Wifi password
-    - Replace the Google Script Deployment ID with the ID obtained in step 9 above.
+    - Replace the Google Script Deployment ID with the ID obtained in step 9 above (note that ID must be contained in quotation marks as shown in the example code).

 3. Install the HTTPSRedirect library from here: